lavansh1306/NEW_Velocity_AI/README.md

 ## Overview

 Velocity AI is a project management intelligence platform that connects to Jira via OAuth 2.0 and surfaces AI-driven analytics for engineering teams.
-It tracks project health, analyzes team capacity, matches employees to tasks based on skill profiles, automates leave approval decisions, and provides ROI reporting — all from a single dashboard.
+It tracks project health, analyzes team capacity, matches employees to tasks based on skill profiles, automates leave approval decisions, and provides ROI reporting — all from a single dashboard
 The platform runs as a React SPA backed by an Express server.
 An external Python ML engine handles bottleneck detection, availability scoring, and capacity forecasting.
 Google Gemini AI powers contextual skill-to-task matching.

 ---